jonathan-vella/SAIF/docs/hackathon/hacker-assets/deployment.md

 ### Deployment Parameters

 - `resourceGroupName`: (Optional) Azure resource group name.
 If not specified, it defaults to `rg-saif-swc01` for Sweden Central or `rg-saif-gwc01` for Germany West Central.
 - `location`: (Optional) Azure region for deployment.
-Default is 'swedencentral'.
-Allowed values: 'swedencentral', 'germanywestcentral'.
+Default is 'germanywestcentral'.
+Allowed values: 'germanywestcentral', 'swedencentral'.
 - `environmentName`: (Optional) Environment name used for resource naming.
 Default is 'saif'.

 ## Architecture